wchengad/simulation/README.md

 # Simulation platform for active human reconstruction and motion capture

-This repository is the implementation of simulation platform for active human reconstruction and motion capture in following publications
+This repository is the implementation of simulation platform for active human reconstruction and motion capture in following publication / pre-print

 * iHuman3D: Intelligent Human Body 3D Reconstruction using a Single Flying Camera
   * [Project Page](http://www.luvision.net/iHuman3D/)